 - Foster open and constructive student-faculty dialogue to promote understanding, empathy, and connection.

 - Involve students with diverse experiences, identities, and perspectives in creating an inclusive, engaging learning environment here at DU.

 How is this program structured and what is the timeline?

-We are currently inviting faculty to apply for the Spring 2019 program, and are accepting applications throughFebruary 10, 2019.
-We plan to select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
-If you are selected for the program, here is what you can expect after that:
+We currently plan to offer this program again in Spring 2020.
+We will invite students and faculty to apply early in 2020, and will select participants and determine student-faculty pairings by early March (after students know their class schedules for the Spring).
+If you apply and are selected for the program, here is what you can expect after that:

 - Mid-Spring-quarter, your student partner will conduct a feedback session/focus group with the students in your class, compile that feedback and share it with you.

 - At the end of Spring quarter (or early in the summer), you’ll participate in a final debrief/reflection/celebration with the other participants, and will also have the opportunity to share your individual reflection on what the partnership experience was like, in writing or in person, with the program facilitator.

 What is the time commitment for faculty members?

 Faculty members who participate in this program must commit to spending: